thunderbird2009/software_designs/bookstore_design/bookstore_searchranking.md

 ----

 ## LTR Models

-Let's drill into the core machine learning components of Stage 3.
-This stage is where we transition from data engineering to data science, building the model that will power our new ranking logic.
+This section details the core machine learning components of Stage 3, where the project transitions from data engineering to data science to build the model that will power the new ranking logic.

 ---